twhite96/TWBlog/uses.md

 - [Heil PR 40 mic kit](https://www.amazon.com/gp/product/B00U1SG5SW/ref=oh_aui_detailpage_o07_s02?psc=1&tag=thatmacnerd-20&ie=UTF8)
 	- I bought this when I thought I was serious about pod and screencasting.
 Heh.
 I still do a short show for Productivity in Tech.

-<del datetime="2018-04-22T02:27:20+00:00">Next Gen gear
-|Since I am moving and I have the money I decided to *upgrade* my desk setup.
-So here are some of the things I've purchased to get that rad *YouTuber setup* I so desperately envy.|</del>

 As you can see I finally moved into my new place.
-My cable management game is all off and I haven't yet put the whole ALEX drawer together[^2] but soon.
-Soon.
+My cable management game is all off but it is what it is[^2].

 - [IKEA LINNMON/ALEX Desk](http://www.ikea.com/us/en/catalog/products/S99932696/)
 	- Every programmer needs a good desk.
 This one is relatively inexpensive.